Skip to main content

 Also known as: balance plate, weight-shift trainer

-A pressure plate is a training aid that measures how a golfer's weight shifts across the feet during the swing, giving direct feedback on pressure sequencing that is otherwise invisible without instrumentation.
+A pressure plate is a training aid that measures how a golfer's weight shifts across the feet during the swing.
+This gives direct feedback on pressure sequencing that is otherwise invisible without instrumentation.

-A pressure plate is a portable sensor mat a golfer stands on that reports how their body weight is distributed between the trail and lead foot — and often heel-to-toe within each foot — at every point in the swing, typically displayed as a live graph or a simple percentage readout.
+A pressure plate is a portable sensor mat a golfer stands on that reports how their body weight is distributed between the trail and lead foot.
+This means and often heel-to-toe within each foot.
+This means at every point in the swing, typically displayed as a live graph or a simple percentage readout.
 Unlike full force-plate systems used in biomechanics labs, consumer pressure plates are designed for practical, real-time feedback rather than research-grade force measurement.

-The most common use is diagnosing pressure-shift timing faults: a golfer who hangs back on the trail foot too long in the downswing, or one who lunges toward the target too early, can see the exact pattern on the screen rather than relying on feel, which is notoriously unreliable for weight distribution.
+The most common use is diagnosing pressure-shift timing faults.
+This means a golfer who hangs back on the trail foot too long in the downswing, or one who lunges toward the target too early, can see the exact pattern on the screen rather than relying on feel.
+This is notoriously unreliable for weight distribution.

-Because the device gives instant, objective feedback, it pairs well with simple drills — feeling pressure move to the lead heel to start the downswing, for example — turning an invisible internal sensation into a visible number the golfer can practice against.
+Because the device gives instant, objective feedback, it pairs well with simple drills.
+This means feeling pressure move to the lead heel to start the downswing, for example.
+This means turning an invisible internal sensation into a visible number the golfer can practice against.

 A golfer discovers on a pressure plate that 70% of their weight is still on the trail foot at impact, well outside the range associated with efficient ball-strikers, and uses the live readout to retrain the timing.